-Life is a mystery that is near but always out of reach.
+Life is a Great Adventure or Nothing at All.
+A mystery that is near but always out of reach.
 In this short story the author tells the tale of girl who experiences the mystery of life.

 What is life but a story, one part badly told and the other justly, one forgotten and the other…lost.
 Life is a story, and the road is never the same, never straight.
 With love and hope and happiness, it is lively but with despair and hatred, it is dead.
 What is life?
 Ask one who lives and his answer would lay before you a sea of silence.
 Ask him who is dead, but he is lost.